spack/spack-tutorial/tutorial_environments.rst

 This tutorial introduces the basics of creating and using environments before delving into expanding, configuring, and building software in them.
-We will start with the command line interface then cover editing the key environment file directly.
-Distinction between managed and unmanaged environments will be described before covering reproducible builds.
+We will start with the command line interface then cover editing key environment file directly.
+The distinction between spack-managed and independent environments will be described before describing how builds can be reproduced.

 -------------------
 Environment Basics